Why DC is used not AC for excitation of Synchronous Alternator and Motor?

 Now we can use a prime mover to rotate the rotor initially to create the magnetic locking between the stator field and rotor field.
 Once the magnetic locking between the stator field and rotor field is created we can remove the prime mover.

-What happened if we give AC supply to the field winding of the Synchronous Motor?
+What happens if we give an AC supply to the field winding of the Synchronous Motor?

-Now a question is raised that What happened if we give AC supply to the field winding of the Synchronous Motor?
+Now a question is raised What happens if we give AC supply to the field winding of the Synchronous Motor?

 The simple answer is if we give AC supply to the field winding of the synchronous motor then the magnetic locking between the stator field and rotor field will not be created.

-We know that the opposite pole can attract each other.
-So the locking will be created if the stator and rotor pole is opposite to each other.
-So if we give AC supply the pole created in the rotor winding will be alternating and it not be created any magnetic locking with the stator field.
+We know that the opposite poles can attract each other.
+So the locking will be created if the stator and rotor pole are opposite to each other.
+So if we give an AC supply the pole created in the rotor winding will be alternating and it not create any magnetic locking with the stator field.

-So if we give AC supply, the rotor will stop rotating after removing the prime mover.
+So if we give an AC supply, the rotor will stop rotating after removing the prime mover.

-This was the reason Why DC is used not AC for excitation of Synchronous Motor.
+This was the reason Why DC supply is used not AC for excitation of Synchronous Motor.

-Why DC is used instead of AC for excitation of Synchronous Alternator?
+Why DC is used instead of AC for the excitation of the Synchronous Alternator?

-So the AC create alternating flux and DC create Constant flux.
+So the AC creates alternating flux and DC creates Constant flux.
 As we need constant flux that is why DC is used instead of AC for excitation of Synchronous Alternator.

 Read Also: